FjjDessoyCaraballo/vault_notes/My note's/General notes/Makefile.md

 6. ran `make fclean` to remove the executable `str`;
 7. ran `ls -la` one more time to check if our directory was empty.

-## Extra: Symbols
+### Extra: Symbols

-In the wild, one might come across the following symbols: @, %, and < when it comes to makefiles.
+In the wild, one might come across the following symbols: @, %, and < when it comes to Makefile.
 Below there is a little table with some symbols that one would find.

 | Symbol | Meaning                               | Examples                            |
 | ------ | ------------------------------------- | ----------------------------------- |